Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

-It is quite remarkable that even though the underlying fluid dynamics is Newtonian, nonrelativistic, and takes place in flat space plus time, the fluctuations (sound waves) are governed by a curved $(3+1)$--dimensional Lorentzian (pseudo-Riemannian) spacetime geometry.
+\begin{remark} It is quite remarkable that even though the underlying fluid dynamics is Newtonian, nonrelativistic, and takes place in flat space-plus-time, the fluctuations (sound waves) are governed by a curved (3+1)-dimensional Lorentzian (pseudo-Riemannian) spacetime geometry.
 For practitioners of general relativity this observation describes a very simple and concrete physical model for certain classes of Lorentzian spacetimes, including (as we shall later see) black holes.
-On the other hand, this discussion is also potentially of interest to practitioners of continuum mechanics and fluid dynamics in that it provides a simple concrete introduction to Lorentzian differential geometric techniques.
+On the other hand, this discussion is also potentially of interest to practitioners of continuum mechanics and fluid dynamics in that it provides a simple concrete introduction to Lorentzian differential geometric techniques. \end{remark}